lucabnt/lbwebsite/content/blog/tuebingen_hiking_guide.md

 ### Top Hike: around Burg Hohenzollern

-This hike takes you, from the Bisingen train station, up to the [Burg Hohenzollern](https://en.wikipedia.org/wiki/Hohenzollern_Castle) (which you can visit), then up to the Zoller Horn hill (from where you can have [an amazing view](https://lucabontempi.com/blog/tuebingen_collection/#20) of the castle) and back to Bisingen.
+This hike starts at the Bisingen train station, takes you up to the [Burg Hohenzollern](https://en.wikipedia.org/wiki/Hohenzollern_Castle) (which you can visit), then up to the Zoller Horn hill (from where you can have [an amazing view](https://lucabontempi.com/blog/tuebingen_collection/#20) of the castle) and back to Bisingen.

 Here it is the [Koomot activity](https://www.komoot.it/tour/786302697?share_token=aIEibxQFqoDbQcsaw74Wk6kw6OTKPCOEekPQjOA2OI0RasYQUl&ref=wtd "Komoot").